The Official Website of the State of Arkansas

 Who may apply for these grants?

-Only municipalities and counties may apply for a Matching or FUN Park Grant.
+Only municipalities and counties may apply for the FUN Park, Matching, or Great Strides/Trails for Life Grant.

 Do we need to hire someone to prepare the application for us?